Ontotext-AD/reconciliation-use-cases/us-banks/data/kb/README.md

 }
 ```

-### Altrenative Lables
+### Alternative Labels

-* query constructs alternative labels from wikidata for all objets with a Geonames id
-* resulting RDF is with geonemaes URI and ready to integrate
+* query constructs alternative labels from wikidata for all objets with a Geonames id with geonames URI and ready to integrate
-* run on WDtruthy endpoint.
+* run on `WDtruthy` endpoint.
-* slow and very large output - available on gdrive [here](https://drive.google.com/file/d/1kMYWoc5ZpXFx-uVc3j-__iGRXCZ054Nl/view?usp=sharing)
+* slow and very large output - available on gdrive [here](https://drive.google.com/file/d/1CfFa11Na5fo0rVZKB2hWh7JuSKVELj5q/view?usp=sharing)
-* to be loaded in separate repository and integrated through inter repository federation (see below)
+* to be loaded in separate repository (called here `wdlabels`) and integrated through inter repository federation (see below)

-This is an example of the result
+This is a `.ttl` example of the result

 ```turtle
 <https://sws.geonames.org/6252001/> skos:altLabel "United States of America"@en, "United States"@en, "America"@en, "the United States of America"@en,